sosadtsia/terraform-github/README.md

 ## Security Considerations

-- **Token Security**: Use GitHub Apps instead of personal access tokens when possible
+- **Token Security**: Use a GitHub PAT with appropriate permissions and expiration
 - **State Management**: State file is committed to repository by CI/CD workflow (consider remote backend for production)
 - **Secret Scanning**: Gitleaks integration prevents accidental secret commits
 - **Branch Protection**: All protected branches require review and status checks